French battleship France: Post-war activities

 After the Armistice of Mudros was signed on 30 October between the Allies and the Ottoman Empire, the ship participated in the occupation of Constantinople.
 In early 1919, France, flagship of Vice-Admiral Jean-Françoise-Charles Amet, and Jean Bart were transferred to the Black Sea to reinforce the French forces opposing the Bolsheviks.
-A few days after bombarding Bolshevik troops advancing on Sevastopol on 16 April and forcing them to retreat, Frances war-weary crew briefly mutinied on 19 April, inspired by socialist and revolutionary sympathisers.
-Unlike Jean Barts captain, who had managed to quell the mutiny aboard his ship by the following day, Frances crew was still mutinous and Amet hoped to reduce tensions by meeting the mutineers' demands for leave and letting crewmen with a history of good behaviour ashore.
+A few days after bombarding Bolshevik troops advancing on Sevastopol on 16 April and forcing them to retreat, France's war-weary crew briefly mutinied on 19 April, inspired by socialist and revolutionary sympathisers.
+Unlike Jean Bart's captain, who had managed to quell the mutiny aboard his ship by the following day, France's crew was still mutinous and Amet hoped to reduce tensions by meeting the mutineers' demands for leave and letting crewmen with a history of good behaviour ashore.
 The sailors mingled with a pro-Bolshevik demonstration and the mixed group was challenged by a company of Greek infantry, which opened fire.
 The demonstrators fled and encountered a landing party from Jean Bart, which also fired upon them.
 A total of about 15 people were wounded, included six sailors, one of whom later died of his wounds.
 Delegates from the other mutinous crews were not allowed aboard and the mutiny collapsed when Amet agreed to meet their main demand to take the ships home.
 France was the first to depart on 23 April, but the ship sailed to Bizerte before continuing onwards to Toulon.
 Twenty-six crewmen were sentenced to prison terms upon her return, although the sentences were commuted in 1922 as part of a bargain between Poincaré, now Prime Minister, and the parties of the left.